 BBA will require all Families to work 6 Volunteer hours (8 Family MAX)during the 2016 Paul Bunyan Basketball Tournaments and various opportunities.
 That can be done either during the boys weekend or the girls weekend.
 BBA will require each family to write a check for $150 as a deposit for their Volunteer hours.
-We will be collecting the Volunteer checks at Registration night 10/19/2016.
 When your work is completed, your check will be returned to you or shredded at the end of the BBA Season.
 If you do not complete your hours, your check will be cashed.
 We will also be using the automated Dibs program for sign up on this website.
 To supplement the participation fee, BBA sponsors the "Paul Bunyan Classic Tournament" scheduled for the second (boys) and third (girls) week in February.
 As a parent, you understand that you must get involved in either the Boys Paul Bunyan Classic Tournament or the Girls Paul Bunyan Classic Tournament and will not plan any out of town trips those weekends without first finding a backup volunteer to take your place.

 All Travel Teams will need a Team Manager.
 This volunteer person will be responsible for collecting any Volunteer Checks not given at Registration night and well as additional team communication as the coach and team manager determine on their own.
 This position will count towards completion of this individuals Volunteer hours.
 We will also give you and the coach access to your team page on this website.
 This will full fill your volunteer hours